 I referenced his book, looking for this butter chicken and the closest I found was Pollo alla Rudini, which indeed details chicken breasts being cooked in butter, but after having been dredged flour and dunked in a egg batter and cooked in a very similar manner that Sostanza cooks theirs (over hot hot fire) and served with a slice of lemon.
 Is this where it came from when Florentine trattorias started putting it on their menus?
 Otherwise, the origins of this butter chicken arriving on the Florentine table remains a mystery!
 Again, I am not making such questions/assertions because I think I’m some fancy food historian, I’m honestly curious!

 I’ve rambled on a lot, I’m pretty sure I never want to hear the words butter chicken ever again, nor eat it and I’m tired of trying to understand why someone would want to eat tortellini in Florence when they could take a train and eat them in Bologna and not be surrounded by at least half of the tourists.

 My point is, I didn’t fawn over it as many others have.
-The butter chicken didn’t change my life but it was overall acceptable.
+The butter chicken didn’t change my life but it was delicious, perhaps not worth 20 euros.
 I’d have to exert great effort to want to eat there repeatedly.
 Then again, I’m not Florentine and don’t have this nostalgia attached to my palate.
 But I’d like to think I can call out mediocre food when I taste it, and that’s what the ending taste of this post should leave you with.